This story was originally published on Nov. 20, 2018, and it has been updated as of March 31, 2021.

 The students’ quality of life was improving, and this directly impacted the school’s success, Sessoms says.
 He credited the work of Sheltering Arms and United Way as a partner agency for aiding in improvement.

 “With Sheltering Arms and programs like it, the kids are coming to kindergarten prepared,” Sessoms says.
 “That’s the tip of the iceberg where they are able to come in and compete with a stronger vocabulary and understanding of basic skills.
 It can be hard for students to come to school as a blank slate.
 Sheltering Arms is doing a great job with those students.”

-About one-third of this year’s kindergarten class came from Sheltering Arms, Sessoms says.
-He said they are coming equipped with a better understanding of spoken language and social skills.
+Sessoms said students are coming to Dunbar equipped with a better understanding of spoken language and social skills.

 “We provide children with things they need to be prepared for school,” Robinson says.
 “We are intentional and focused.”